paultcochrane/blog-travis-ci-com/_posts/2015-03-09-travisci-supports-rgsoc.md

 And Rails Girls Summer of Code works: over 90% of their alumnis are now working in a technology related position, most of them as developers.

-We think that is amazing work from an amazing community!
+We think this is amazing work from an amazing community!

 [Travis Foundation](http://foundation.travis-ci.org/), along with [GitHub](http://github.com), are partnering up to help make Rails Girls Summer